chinibi/gw2-inventory-search/README.md

 ##To Do

+- Sort results such that items the account possesses are at the top.
 - Search for transmuted items by their skins' name.
 - Have item names in results link to corresponding gw2shinies page.
 - Replace svg loading animation with CSS or Web animations.